Verulamium Park, St Albans, AL3 4SW

 For Bank Holidays and Christmas period opening, check with Verulamium Museum.

-The Hypocaust is fully accessible and has a gently sloped floor.
+The Hypocaust is a short walk from Verulamium Museum across gravel footpaths.
+There are no steps but a sloped path up to the building.
+The doors are quite heavy to open but the building itself is fully accessible and has a gently sloped floor.
 There are no toilet facilities there, but there are at Verulamium Museum.

 On foot: we are about a 20 minute pleasant walk from the Town Centre - you can walk all the way down George Street, then Fishpool Street - some of the oldest streets in the city, or come via the Abbey and Verulamium Park.